scottishgovernment/resources.mygov.scot/_additional/url-design.md

 -  articles (a, an, the) and other superfluous words should not be used, e.g. use `/benefits/` or `/benefits-guides/` rather than `/a-guide-to-benefits/`
 - URLs should use the verb stem, where possible, e.g. `/apply/` instead of `/applying/`
 - each page must have a URL which is as short, memorable and unambiguous as possible, especially if a URL is going to be referred to offline
-- URLs should be based on user need rather than the (current) name of a policy, scheme or service, which might change, e.g. the URL <https://www.mygov.scot/help-with-mortgage-payments/> is intended for people who wish to seek help with their mortgage payments due to financial difficulty, available through the homeowner support fund service.
+- URLs should be based on user need rather than the (current) name of a policy, scheme or service, which might change, e.g. the URL <https://www.mygov.scot/help-with-childcare-costs/> is intended for people who wish to seek help with covering the costs of caring for their children.

 ## Campaign sites and URL promotion